JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 `src/configuration/prepare.ts`.
 Both paths must reject accessors without executing them, detach caller-owned values before asynchronous work, and reject mixed typed/raw inputs.
-Preparation also derives immutable client capabilities, such as memory-log availability and the context TTL ceiling, once from the final bootstrap snapshot.
-The engine receives only `PreparedEngineOptions`; the client facade receives the separate `PreparedClientCapabilities`.
+Preparation also derives immutable client capabilities, such as memory-log availability, the context TTL ceiling, and whether raw causes may be exposed, once from the final configuration snapshot.
+The engine receives only
+`PreparedEngineOptions`; the client facade receives the separate `PreparedClientCapabilities`.
 This keeps client behavior out of runtime adapters and does not mutate or reinterpret the raw bootstrap map sent to